Teskann/URDFast/readme.md

 If you like the project and you are a Python developer and/or fan of robotics, don't hesitate to contribute to it !
 Check out the [documentation for developpement](./documentation/devdoc.md).
 Each function comes with its documentation so you can get into the project faster.

 Amazing features such as robot dynamics, torque control, control loops, C++ support are not supported yet, your help for this is welcome !

+## I use Denavit-Hartenberg parameters instead of URDF ...

+Don't worry !
+You don't have to create an URDF file from your DH parameters !
+URDFast comes with a [full support of DH parameters](./documentation/dhparams_file_format.md) !

 ## Context & References